 The PSM instrumental factors limiting the accuracy of the inversion were also tested.
-Although using the EM algorithm and the H&A method can reduce the errors in the recovered size distributions compared to the kernel function method and the stepwise method, relatively small measuring uncertainties are still vital to retrieve a particle size distribution with relatively high accuracy.
-The uncertainty in the scanning mode, for example, is one of the potential sources of the measuring uncertainties.
+Although using the EM algorithm and the H&A method can reduce the errors of the recovered size distributions compared to the kernel function method and the stepwise method, relatively small measuring uncertainties are still vital to retrieve a particle size distribution with relatively high accuracies.
+The uncertainties in the scanning mode, for example, is one of the potential sources of the measuring uncertainties.
 The saturator flow rate of a scanning PSM increases linearly with time in previous studies.
 However, the relationship between the particle diameters and the saturator flow rates at the kernel function peaks is nonlinear (Fig. 2).
-The detection efficiencies of particles larger than 1.6 nm vary mainly in the flow rate range from 0.05 to $0.3 \,\mathrm{L\,min^{-1}}$, while the corresponding scanning time is only 20% of the whole scanning cycle.
-This non-linear relationship may result in non-negligible uncertainties in the recovered particle size distributions (Fig. 12).
+The detection efficiencies of particles larger than 1.6 nm vary mainly in the flow rate range from 0.05 to 0.3 lpm while the corresponding scanning time is only 20% of the whole scanning cycle.
+This nonlinear relationship may result in non-negligible uncertainties in the recovered particle size distributions (Fig. 12).
 The EM algorithm recovered the single peak when using the particle concentrations recorded in the stepping mode.
-However, the recovered particle size distribution using the EM algorithm was not a single smooth peak when using data recorded in the scan-
+However, the recovered particle size distribution using the EM algorithm was not a single smooth peak when using data recorded in the scanning mode (Fig. 12).
+This difference can be illustrated using the raw data.
+The curves of the particle number concentration recorded in the stepping mode and the scanning mode are similar to each other and they both appear to be smooth (Fig. 13a).
+When presenting in the derivate of the particle number concentration with the respect to saturator flow rate, however, the curve corresponding to the stepping mode appeared to be a single peak while the other curve corresponding to the scanning mode seemed to be composed of multiple single peaks (Fig. 13b).
+Since none of the four inversion methods tested in this study add smoothing constraints when solving the Fredholm integral equation of the first kind, this roughness in the raw data will lead to split peaks in the recovered particle size distribution unless one report the size distribution using only a few size bins.